 PASTURE ANALYSIS IS THE KEY

-Spring pastures are a valuable source of nutrients for your horse and managed correctly they can be fed without any issues.
+Spring and Autmn pastures are a valuable source of nutrients for your horse and managed correctly they can be fed without any issues.
 But to know exactly what you are dealing with and to allow you to correctly balance your horse’s diet to avoid problems you should have your pasture tested to assess energy, protein, nitrate, NSC and mineral levels (a sample should be taken in the late afternoon for the NSC analysis and in the early morning for the nitrate analysis).

 Armed with a full analysis you can then use this information together with veterinary advice and a ration analysis from FeedXL that uses your pasture analysis data to come up with a ration and a feeding strategy that will lessen the risk of any problems occurring.
 As they say, information is power and knowing exactly what you are dealing with in your spring and autumn pastures is no exception.